Mahorn

 • 👥 Talk with family to gather valuable anecdotes

-• 🖋️ Look at old written documents to find the first traces
+• 🖋️ Look at old written documents to find early traces

-Watching these old games is almost like traveling through time, and it gives a real insight into the personality behind the name.
+Watching these old games is almost like traveling back in time, and it gives a real glimpse of the personality behind the name.

-That period is a historic moment in basketball and Rick Mahorn is clearly a key figure of it.
+That period was a historic moment in basketball, and Rick Mahorn is clearly a standout figure.

 Share this post now!